iwasahighwayman/my-white-whale/README.md

 OK, time to get busy.

-The solar LED lights arrived a couple days later, just enough time for the ground to turn to granite.
+The solar LED lights arrived a couple days later, just enough time for the ground to freeze into granite.
 I unboxed the lights, which came with a small, say 6 inch, plastic spike which goes into the ground, and then there is an adjustable mounting bracket which goes from the spike to the solar cell which powers and controls the lighting.

 I went outside, stretched out all the LEDs all over the front yard to untwist the wires, then knelt down to push the spike into the ground.
 I mentioned the cold spell right?  "_Hmmm ... ground's pretty hard from the cold_".